Famke2604/NLPSpamDetection/README.md

 |      Spam        |    12    |    61   |
 |       Ham        |    7    |    54    |

 These rates don't count up to the test set of 750 txt files.
-So, our LR is not reliable.
+So, our LR is not reliable (and not working properly).

 ### Conclusion